UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 After you have harvested sources, you can execute queries and visualize the results.
 You may want to use Ricgraph Explorer, read more on the [Ricgraph Explorer page](ricgraph_explorer.md#how-to-start-ricgraph-explorer).

-## Dumping and restoring the Ricgraph database
-If you use Neo4j, read more at [Dumping and restoring the Ricgraph database](ricgraph_backend_neo4j.md#dumping-and-restoring-the-ricgraph-database).

 ## Ricgraph on Windows